polylang/polylang/readme.txt

 == Changelog ==

+= 3.0.4 (2021-04-27) =

+* Improve performance in the pages (or hierarchical post types) list table
+* Fix an ajax conflict with WooCommerce License manager

 = 3.0.3 (2021-03-23) =

 * Fix a warning when a language is corrupted in database (term_language missing)